-The search included theses and all types of articles including reviews, systematic reviews as well as qualitative and quantitative articles published in Persian or English between January 2000 to June 2018.
+The search included all theses and types of articles including reviews, systematic reviews as well as qualitative and quantitative articles published in Persian or English between January 2000 to June 2018.
 The result of the search was a total of 2890 articles,out of which the full texts of 191 articles were investigated for one of the following inclusion criteria: 1.
-Expressing ethical values in elderly care directly or indirectly; 2.
-Providing ethical codes of elderly care based on ethical values; 3.
-Addressing ethical values in elderly care; 4.
-Addressing the elderly’s human rights in care; 5.
-Addressing inter-professional ethical values in elderly care; and 6.
-Studying the population of older people and their relatives, or professional caregivers.
+Expressing ethical values in agedcare directly or indirectly; 2.
+Providing ethical codes of aged care based on ethical values; 3.
+Addressing ethical values in aged care; 4.
+Addressing the human rights of older adults in care; 5.
+Addressing inter-professional ethical values in aged care; and 6.
+Studying the population of older adults and their relatives, or professional caregivers.
 Finally, 43 articles were included in the study.
-The analyses of the results of the studies were conducted manually by two of the authors using the method presented by Graneheim & Lundman (16).
+The analyses of the results of the studies were conducted manually by two of the authors using the method presented by Graneheim & Lundman (9).
 The results of the studies were reviewed word by word several times and the initial codes were extracted.Theinformation units included related words, phrases, andsentences.
-To validate the results, the data was obtained through the similar analysis results of the two researchers.The main researcher were engaged in the issue and its dimensions in advance, and the articles and particularly their results were reviewed several times(17).
+To validate the results, the data was obtained through the results of similar analyses by the two researchers.
+The two researchers first analyzed the data independently, and then they discussed and agreed upon the differences.
+The main researcher was engaged in the issue and its dimensions in advance, and the articles and particularly their results were reviewed several times.

-Box1: the strategy used for Pubmed database
+Box1: The strategy used for the PubMed database

-Figure1:Study screening and flow of articles through the review process
+Figure1:Study screening and flow of the articles through the review process

-Table 1.
-The information related to the studied articles and identified values
+Table 1: The information related to the studied articles and identified values